tjiaa/Cal_HGT_Frequency/README.md

 4. shutil

 Data preparation：
-The script requires the following inputs: complete sequencing data (.fasta) for the different groups, and resistance gene testing results (.txt) from ResFinder or RGI.
+The script requires the following inputs: complete sequencing data (.fasta) for the different groups, and resistance gene testing results (.tabular) from ResFinder or RGI.

+Important: While the current example uses abricate result as input, if you use RGI pipeline, user need to modify the key fields in the script for identification.

 Run: